-Figures below show the confidence intervals for the mean as error bars, for a 95% confidence level.
+Figures below show the confidence intervals for the mean as error bars, for a 95% confidence level calculated using a Student's-T statistic.
 The number inside each bar is the height of the bar, which is a value normalized with respect to Ext2.
 For Ext2 the height is always 1, so we have written the absolute value for Ext2 inside each Ext2 bar, which is useful for comparison purposes between figures.

 The DualFS version evaluated in this section includes the three enhancements described previously.
-However, you can look at our previous work [26] if you want to know the impact of each enhancement (except directory affinity) on DualFS performance.
+However, you can look at our previous work [17] if you want to know the impact of each enhancement (except directory affinity) on DualFS performance.